 - salt, per taste

 - ⅓-1/4 cup coconut milk (if not vegan, half and half or heavy cream is fine)

 - *instead of canned, you can use about 4 cups of finely diced fresh tomatoes, it takes a little longer to cook but works.

 - Take the tofu out of the package, drain off the water, and put it on top of a paper towel or a kitchen towel and put another towel on top of the tofu.

-- Place something heavy on top (plate or cans) and let it sit for at least 30 minutes.
-If possible, let it drain longer and use paper tower to soak excess water.
+- Place something heavy on top (plate or cans) and let it sit for at least 1 hour or longer.
+Squeeze and drain water in between.